Bamber Gascoigne: Early life and education

 Gascoigne was born in Richmond, Surrey (now in London), on 24 January 1935.
 He was the elder son of Lieutenant-Colonel Derek Ernest Frederick Orby Gascoigne by his marriage in 1934 to Mary ("Midi") Louisa Hermione O'Neill.

-Gascoigne was educated at Sunningdale School in Berkshire before successively winning scholarships to Eton College and to Magdalene College, Cambridge (1955), where he read English literature.
+Gascoigne was educated at Sunningdale School in Berkshire before winning a scholarship to Eton College.
+With National Service still compulsory, after leaving Eton Gascoigne trained at the Mons Officer Cadet School and on 27 March 1953 was commissioned as a Second Lieutenant into the Grenadier Guards.
+He had six months of duty at Buckingham Palace before being posted to Germany.

+In 1955, he took up a scholarship at Magdalene College, Cambridge, and read English literature.
 He initially wanted to become an actor, but found it tiresome to play the same part for more than a week, so instead turned to writing.
 Whilst at Magdalene he initially submitted scripts to the Footlights sketch troupe, though these were never performed.
 However, in his second year he wrote a college revue that was seen by the producer Michael Codron.
 Codron liked it enough to stage it in the West End in 1957, as a musical titled Share My Lettuce.
 It was performed by Maggie Smith and Kenneth Williams (with music by Keith Statham and Patrick Gowers).

 Gascoigne then spent a year as a Commonwealth Fund scholar at Yale University (1958–59).

-He carried out his National Service in the Grenadier Guards, including six months of duty at Buckingham Palace, before being posted to Germany.
-After completing his National Service he became employed as a theatre critic, firstly for The Spectator and later for The Observer.
+On his return to England, he became a theatre critic, firstly for The Spectator and later for The Observer.
+His play Big in Brazil was staged at the Old Vic, London, in November 1984.
+Although not well received by critics, the run continued until 1985.

-He met his wife, Christina Ditchburn, at Cambridge, and they married in 1965.
+Gascoigne met his future wife, Christina Ditchburn, at Cambridge, and they married in 1965.